UrbanDS/aric2020/README.md

 Dr Bardhan is part of Behaviour and Building Performance (BBP) research group and Global Energy Nexus in Urban Settlements (GENUS) network.

-### Workshop Registration

-information can be found [here](https://sigspatial2020.sigspatial.org/registration/).

-### Workshop Format

-Workshop will be held virtually.
-Please use the Zoomlink to participate in the workshop:https://acm-org.zoom.us/j/91533242045?pwd=TkF4MXRrYS9RZFZFa3UzNEZGNDh5UT09

 ### Workshop Organizers